Gas Home Safety Tips

 -

-- Note: PSE&G does not sell or install methane detectors.
-The NJ Division of Consumer Affairs, Consumer Products Safety Commission, and Underwriters Laboratories (UL) can help you make an informed decision.
+- Note: Methane detectors and carbon monoxide detectors are not the same.
+PSE&G does not sell or install methane detectors.
+The Consumer Products Safety Commission, the New Jersey Division of Consumer Affairs and Underwriters Laboratories (UL) can help you make an informed decision.
 Look for UL or nationally recognized testing laboratory certification on any alarm you purchase, and carefully follow the instructions for placement, use and maintenance.

 -